 6. Make your Fortress Healthy and Strong

 Understand that your inner voice has been attempting to take over your mind your whole life.
 It wants you to think doubtful, negative and self-critical.
 Don't give into the invading negative comments in your head.
 Work hard at change, fight each small scrimmage.
 In the process earn your own respect by taking charge of forming your own thoughts.
 You have that power.
-Once you earn your own respect, the rest is pretty much is practice, practice, and practice more.
+Once you deserve your own respect, the rest is pretty much is practice, practice, and practice more.

 Takeaway If you follow these tips, you can win the war for your thoughts and be the master of yourself and your life.